Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 67 games this year and have walked away with the win 32 times (47.8%) in those games.
+- The Reds have been underdogs in 68 games this season and have come away with the win 32 times (47.1%) in those contests.

-- Cincinnati is 16-18 this season when entering a game as the underdog by +130 or more on the moneyline.

-- The Reds have an implied victory probability of 43.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Reds have a 51.2% chance of walking away with the win.

-- So far this season, Cincinnati and its opponents have hit the over in 53 of its 94 games with a total.
+- Cincinnati and its opponents have gone over the total this season in 54 of its 95 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!